THz Photoconductive Antenna for 800 nm Femtosecond Laser Input

 The femtosecond optical pulse is significantly shorter in duration than the THz pulse.
 Therefore, they only overlap in time at the antenna for a short time, given by the optical pulse width.
 In order to sample the entire THz pulse, the optical pulse delay is scanned, for example through the use of retroreflector mirror mounted on a motorized stage (such as one driven by a stepper, DC servo, or voice coil).
 Thorlabs also offers integrated solutions for a variable delay of up to 4000 ps through the optical delay line systems.

-The signal level on the receiver antenna output BNC cable will be low, so a lock-in amplifier and averaging is recommended.
+The signal level on the receiver antenna output BNC cable will be low, so a lock-in amplifier and averaging are recommended.
 The signal to the optical chopper, or the modulation signal to the emitter antenna, is used for triggering the lock-in amplifier.

 This system can be used for time-domain spectroscopy experiments.
 The optical path length of a sample can be measured by measuring its effect on the electric field signal.
 Any additional path length inserted into the THz radiation beam path would result in a shift of the electric field signal in time.
 The spectral properties in the THz regime may also be measured by comparing the THz spectrum with and without a sample inserted into the beam path.